 … | … | … | … |

 You may have noticed that $35 + $35 + $25 equals $95, while Person 9,546 made a $100 purchase.
 That's correct.
 Every attribution model comes with some level of error.
-In this case, the $5 was attributed by the ML model to a person who has not converted yet or may not convert in the future.
+In this case, the $5 was attributed to a person who has not converted yet or may not convert in the future.
 However, overall, this approach represents the real-world scenario far better than traditional methods.

 Addressing Touchpoints Outside Your Website